ItsNaunas/alira/README.md

 - **Purpose:** ALIRA. exists to bring clarity and structure to overloaded business owners.
 Every new enquiry should feel like the start of a tailored, professional journey - no blank pages, no wasted time.
 - **Branding:** Clarity over clutter, discipline over distraction, elegance over noise, systems that last.
 - **Identity:** Minimal, high contrast, restrained accents.
 Logo always "ALIRA." with full stop.
 - **Visuals:** Onyx black, porcelain white, royal gold, midnight blue.
-Times New Roman for formal headings/documents; Inter/Helvetica Neue for digital UI.
+Instrument Serif for headings; Lato for body text and UI.

 ## Tech Stack